dgaydukov/cert-ocpjp11/files/ocpjp11.md

 In first case we first have (1+1) * (4) = 8
 in second = (4) * (4+1) = 20

-We cant use both number & char in `switch` statement, if they are equal.
+We cant use both int & char in `switch` statement, if they are equal.
 ```java
 public class App {
     public static void main(String[] args) {